supabase-community/postgres_lsp/README.md

 ## Features

-The [Language Server Protocol](https://microsoft.github.io/language-server-protocol/) is an open protocol between code editors and servers that provide the code intelligence tools you are used to work with such as code completion, syntax highlighting, and many more.
+The [Language Server Protocol](https://microsoft.github.io/language-server-protocol/) is an open protocol between code editors and servers that provide the code intelligence tools you are used to work with such as code completion and syntax highlighting.
 This project implements such a language server for Postgres, significantly enhancing the dx right within your favorite editor by adding:

 - Semantic Highlighting
 - Syntax Error Diagnostics